RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/parser/readme.md

 -- after
 token. = tokenizerInstance~getSimpleToken
--- we have (assume that we have just scanned the second "i" of the above program) token.class    -- The CLASS of the token, i.e., VAR_SYMBOL token.subClass -- The SUBCLASS of the token, i.e., SIMPLE_VAR token.location -- The LOCATION of the token, i.e., "1 5 1 6"
+-- we have (assume that we have just scanned the second "i" of the above program) token.class    = VAR_SYMBOL   -- The CLASS of the token token.subClass = SIMPLE_VAR   -- The SUBCLASS of the token token.location = "1 5 1 6"    -- The LOCATION of the token
-token.value    -- The VALUE of the token, i.e., "1".
+token.value    = "1"          -- The VALUE of the token
 ```

 Now you know practically everything there is to know about simple tokens (indeed, there are only two things more